15 November 2015

 Drawing of a Jian Qiang with its stock, from 'Shi Lv (《師律》)'.

 Jian Qiang (劍鎗, lit.
-'Sword gun', or possibly 'Sword spear') is an mid-late Ming period improved handgonne/proto-matchock originated from Shaanxi (陝西) region of Northwest China.
-One of the fruits of innovation in North China to give the aging handgonne a second lease of life and keep up in performance with matchlock arquebus commonly found in Southern China, Jian Qiang has a four chi eight cun long barrel with both front sight and rear iron sight, and mounts a nine cun and three fen along spearhead at the butt of the barrel.
-It also comes with a detachable stock with serpentine that doubles as sheath of the spearhead.
-The weapon is braced and fired normally like a matchlock gun when sheathed, but can be quickly turned into a spear and quarterstaff by simply removing its stock.
+'Sword gun', or possibly 'Sword spear') was an mid to late Ming period improved handgonne/proto-matchock originated from Shaanxi (陝西) region of Northwest China.
+One of the fruits of innovation in North China to give the aging handgonne a second lease of life and keep up with the performance of matchlock arquebus commonly found in Southern China, Jian Qiang had a four chi eight cun long barrel with both front sight and rear iron sight, and mounted a nine cun and three fen long spearhead at the butt of the barrel.
+It also came with a detachable stock witha serpentine that doubled as sheath for the spearhead.
+The weapon was braced and fired normally like a matchlock gun when sheathed, but could be quickly turned into a spear and quarterstaff by simply removing its stock.

-Ironically, despite having Jian (劍) in its name, Jian Qiang does not function as a sword.
+Ironically, despite having Jian (劍) in its name, Jian Qiang did not function as a sword.

 No comments: